Partially Observable Szilard Engines: Thermodynamic efficiency of engines with optimal memories

 \section{Thermodynamic efficiency of engines with optimal memories}

-the total work output divided by the heat absorbed at the higher temperature, ${\cob \eta =} (-W'-W)/Q'$, {\cob is a classical performance measure for engines.
+Thermodynamic efficiency, defined as the total work output divided by the heat absorbed at the higher temperature, $\eta = (-W'-W)/Q'$, is a classical performance measure for engines.
 Importantly, no engine can surpass the Carnot efficiency, $\eta_C = 1 - T/T'$.
-For generalized information engines, {\cob we have} \cite{CB}}:
+For generalized information engines, we have \cite{CB}:

-Memories that contain {\cob relatively more} relevant information, i.e. {\cob larger} $I_{\rm rel} /I_{\rm mem}$, result in higher thermodynamic efficiency at the same value of $\tau= T'/T$.
+Memories that contain relatively more relevant information, i.e. larger $I_{\rm rel} /I_{\rm mem}$, result in higher thermodynamic efficiency at the same value of $\tau= T'/T$.

 In the previous section, we showed that for each value of $\tau$, there is a memory that maximizes net engine work output and minimizes dissipation.
-These optimal memories have the feature that no other memory that costs the same can yield more, i.e. out of all memories with the same thermodynamic cost of $kT \, I_{\rm mem}$, the optimal memory enables the largest gain, $kT'\, I_{\rm rel}$, for a fixed temperature ratio $\tau$.
-Under the constraint of partial observability, Carnot efficiency is not achievable, because a solution with $I_{\rm rel} = I_{\rm mem}$ is infeasible for $\tau>1$ when the divider is tilted (see Fig. \ref{IBcurves}).
-The efficiency that can be achieved with the {\cob minimally dissipative} memories is plotted in Fig. \ref{eff}, where it is compared to the Carnot efficiency.
+These optimal memories have the feature that no other memory that costs the same can yield more, i.e. out of all memories with the same thermodynamic cost of $kT I_{\rm mem}$, the optimal memory enables the largest gain, $kT' I_{\rm rel}$, for a fixed temperature ratio $\tau$.
+Under the constraint of partial observability, Carnot efficiency is not achievable, because a solution with $I_{\rm rel} = I_{\rm mem}$ is infeasible for $\tau>1$ when the divider is tilted (see figure \ref{IBcurves}).
+The efficiency that can be achieved with the minimally dissipative memories is plotted in figure \ref{eff}, where it is compared to the Carnot efficiency.

 For geometries with smaller tilts, optimal memories result in efficiencies closer to $\eta_C$.
 Their behavior is dominated largely by the temperature ratio, but as the tilt increases (larger $c$) the influence of information processing inefficiency becomes stronger.
 The curves have discontinuities at phase transitions to more memory states.